vipulnaik/diet-exercise-health/events/2024/2024-activity-tracker.md

 I made a trip in the morning to the post office at 3175 Adeline Street to drop off a piece of mail.

+## Monday October 7

+In the evening, I made a trip to the Amazon Hub Locker at ASUC for package pickup.
+On the way back, I bought some stuff from Walgreens.